Beng-brown/the-greenbank-pub/README.md

 - Source select "deploy from a branch"
 - Branch select "main" & "root"
 - Hit save
-- May have to wait a few minuites- the site is then live!
+- May have to wait a few minutes- the site is then live!

 <img src="assets/img/readme/site-deployment.png">